jamie-anson/Project-Beacon/Website/migration-plan.md

 - [ ] Create troubleshooting guide for Railway
 - [ ] Document rollback procedure if needed

+## Appendix: Legacy Golem Provider Engine (Deferred)

+We previously operated a "full‑time" Golem provider using the legacy engine `golemsp` alongside Yagna.
+For the production cutover, we are deferring this legacy path and focusing on results through the Hybrid Router (Modal/RunPod + Golem network via requestor path).

+Deferral rationale:
+- The current Fly Machines environment is suitable for a requestor/gateway but not a hardened provider daemon.
+- `ya-provider` (modern engine) expects stricter runtime features; `golemsp` may run but is considered legacy.

+Deferred work items (to revisit):
+- Stand up a dedicated provider VM/bare metal with systemd‑managed Yagna + `ya-provider`.
+- Initialize/fund payments on mainnet and verify presence in Golem provider stats.
+- Optionally whitelist our provider in JobSpecs to bias selection via the Hybrid Router.

+Current focus (active):
+- Use the Hybrid Router at `https://project-beacon-production.up.railway.app` to obtain results immediately.
+- Runner on Fly (`https://beacon-runner-change-me.fly.dev`) submits jobs; trust enforcement is re‑enabled with the portal key.
+- For faster results, set the desired region first in JobSpec constraints (MVP executes the first region).

 ### 5.6 Final Validation
 - [x] Portal connects to Railway successfully
 - [x] All API endpoints functional (/health, /providers, /metrics, /inference)